rusrails/rusrails/source/action_view_overview.md

 You can read more about the Rails Internationalization (I18n) API [here](i18n.html).

-Using Action View outside of Rails
+Использование Action View вне Rails
 ----------------------------------

 Action View is a Rails component, but it can also be used without Rails.
 We can demonstrate this by creating a small [Rack](http://rack.rubyforge.org/) application that includes Action View functionality.
 This may be useful, for example, if you'd like access to Action View's helpers in a Rack application.